Home

 • Don't get to close to the braai fire and make sure you douse your fire after your braai

 • The Kruger park is a high-risk malaria area especially in the summer months so we suggest visiting the Kruger in the winter months (June - September) if you have a toddler.
-Etosha is intermediate risk, the Kgalagadi is low-risk (we have never even seen a mosquito in the Kalahari even in summer) while the Pilanesberg is malaria-free.
+Etosha is intermediate risk, the Kgalagadi is low-risk (we have never even seen a mosquito in the Kalahari even in summer) while the Pilanesberg and Madikwe are malaria-free.
 We have been visiting these parks since 1995 during all four seasons and we have never contracted malaria.

 Please keep in mind that not all mosquitoes carry malaria.
 We took anti-malaria medication the first year we visited the Kruger but it made us feel nauseous so we decided not to take it but to watch for the symptoms (fever, headache, chills and muscular pain).
 If upon returning home we had any of these symptoms we simply went to our doctor who took blood tests to check for malaria.
 We do, however, suggest you speak to your doctor about this.